Film & Photography Policies

-- All safety guidelines must be adhered to and no climbing on equipment is permitted.
+- All safety guidelines must be adhered to and climbing on equipment is not permitted.

 - A tripod or monopod is permitted for film, video, and still photography for non-commercial use on site during normal hours of operation as long as they do not block any walkways or interfere with visitor traffic or our visitor’s experience.